gprajapati-conga/DemoOpentelemetry/README.md

 -----------------------------------------------------------------------------------------------------------------

+Issue:
+Looks like Singleton FeatureFlag service is not playing well with OpenTelemetry.

 Questions:
 1. What are the ways to stop polluting first API request trace?
+2. Launchdarkly span is adding any additional latency in API time or not?
-2. What is frequency of stream.launchdarkly.com GET call?
+3. What is frequency of stream.launchdarkly.com GET call?
 Once per lifetime of process?